“Aren’t you worried you won’t have enough food when the storm hits?” she asked with clear panic registering in her eyes.

 The weather changes rapidly here and it doesn’t much care what we think of it.
 It is often said by Texans that if you don’t like the weather, wait a minute and it will change.
 And predicting it is as much hillbilly hoodoo as it is science.
 October is a prime time to test this theory.
 It’s a month that can’t decide if it wants to be summer or winter.
 One day will be blazing hot and the next will be a chilly 40 degrees and rainy.
 And March in Texas is more of the same.
 One day the flowers are blooming; the next day, a frost has killed them.
 And sometimes it happens within a 24-hour span.

 We have a tornado once in awhile in the spring and flooding is a concern any time it rains.
 Ice storms are a big threat in the winter and the threat doesn’t stop until about the first week in April.
-In 2007, it snowed on Easter weekend in Texas and we have had more 75-degree Christmas Days than I care to remember.
+Last year, it snowed on Easter weekend in Texas and we have had more 75-degree Christmas Days than I care to remember.
 Need I say more?

 If you talk “global warming” to a Texan, they are likely to look at you like you’ve got lobsters crawling out of your nose.
 Warming?
 Let’s talk global HEAT!
 It’s so hot that a college professor of mine once said had it not been for air conditioning, Texas never would have been civilized.
 I hate to admit it (he was from New York), but he probably was right.

 Geography does figure in our constant climatic change.
-If it rains in Temple, it might not be raining here.
-Or we can get a frog strangler over this way, and Belton will not see a drop.
+If it rains in Temple, it might not be raining in Killeen.
+Or we can get a frog strangler at Fort Hood, and Belton will not see a drop.
 It can be 98 degrees in Austin and 60 degrees in Amarillo, way up in the Panhandle of Texas on the very same day.

 So how do non-Texans make sense of all this?
 Do what the native Texans do: get a weather rock.
 If the rock is wet, it’s raining.
 If it’s dry, it’s not.
 If the rock is white, it’s snowing.
 And if the rock is gone, it’s a tornado.
 You can’t get much simpler than that.